Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 >> ## A note on GPU Profiling
 >>
->> It should be noted that some HPC systems do not readily accomodate GPU profiling tools such as NVIDIA Nsight Systems, owing to that fact that root
+>> It should be noted that some HPC systems do not readily accommodate GPU profiling tools such as NVIDIA Nsight Systems, owing to that fact that root
 >> directory access may be required.
 You should check with your system administrator of the different options available to you on your system for
 >> profiling GPU code.
 {: .callout}